 Jack Cosgrove is Maine Black Bear Football.

-He has coached in more games than any other head coach in program history (229), has taken part in over 300 games in program history as either a player or coach (assistant and head), and is the leader in program history for career wins with 111.
+He has coached in more games than any other head coach in program history (242), has taken part in over 300 games in program history as either a player or coach (assistant and head), and is the leader in program history for career wins with 121.
 While at Maine, Cosgrove has mentored 20 All-Americans.
 In the spring of 2013, Coach Cosgrove was inducted into the Maine Sports Hall of Fame.

-During the last 11 seasons, few coaches in the Colonial Athletic Association can lay claim to the success that Cosgrove has achieved.
-He has guided Maine to a 76-59 mark, finishing first or second in the conference or division six times, including two Atlantic 10 championships (2001-02), four NCAA FCS playoff appearances (2001, 2002, 2008 & 2011) and leading the Black Bears to their first win over an FBS opponent in 2004 when they knocked off Mississippi State, 9-7, before defeating UMass at Gillette Stadium, 24-14, in 2013.
+During the last 12 seasons, few coaches in the Colonial Athletic Association can lay claim to the success that Cosgrove has achieved.
+He has guided Maine to a 86-62 mark, finishing first or second in the conference or division seven times, including two Atlantic 10 championships (2001-02), five NCAA FCS playoff appearances (2001, 2002, 2008, 2011 & 2013) and leading the Black Bears to a pair of wins over FBS opponents, the first in 2004 when they knocked off Mississippi State, 9-7, before defeating UMass at Gillette Stadium, 24-14, in 2013.

 Cosgrove paced the Black Bears to a 5-6 overall mark in 2012 including impressive wins on the road at Delaware (26-3) and at William & Mary (24-10).
 Individually, Cosgrove mentored an All-American in Chris Howley along with a trio of All-New England selections to go along with five All-CAA honorees.
 Away from the field, eight of Cosgrove's student-athletes earned CAA All-Academic nods.
 Additionally, a pair of Black Bears in Donte Dennis and Darlos James were invited to attend NFL camps.